This post may contain affiliate links. Please read our disclosure policy.

 Recipe makes 2-3 cups, nutritional information based on a serving size of about 3 Tablespoons.

-• You can then serve your homemade cranberry sauce slightly warm, at room temperature, or even chilled.
+You can serve your homemade cranberry sauce slightly warm, at room temperature, or even chilled.
 The taste will blow your mind!

 Nutrition